heathermiller/wwwscala14/call-for-papers.md

 talks by bachelor/master/PhD students.
 A student talk is not accompanied by a paper (it is sufficient to submit a short abstract of the talk in plain text).
-Student talks are about 5-10 minutes long, presenting ongoing or completed research related to Scala, or announcing a project that would be of interest to the Scala community.
+Student talks are about 5-10 minutes long, presenting ongoing or completed research related to Scala.

 ## Open Source Talks

+We will also accept a limited number of short talks about open-source projects using Scala presented by contributors.
+An open-source talk is not accompanied by a paper (it is sufficient to submit a short abstract of the talk in plain text).
+Open-source talks are about 5-10 minutes long, presenting or announcing an open-source project that would be of interest to the Scala community.

 ## Proceedings